NBISweden/single-cell_sib_scilifelab_2021/precourse.md

 ### <img border="0" src="https://simg.nicepng.com/png/small/1008-10087079_zoom-icon-zoom-video-conferencing-logo.png" width="20" height="20" style="vertical-align:middle;"> Zoom
 ***

-Make sure that you have the latest [**Zoom (version 5.4.0 or above)**](https://zoom.us/download) installed because we will use it a lot during the workshop for the lecture and groups discussions.
+Make sure that you have the latest **[Zoom (version 5.7.0 or above)](https://zoom.us/download)** installed because we will use it a lot during the workshop for the lecture and groups discussions.

 Previous Zoom versions will not work.
 If you already have Zoom installed, you can also update it by clicking in `Check for Updates ...` button in the main top menu.